 (CHINA from MAO to DENG – continued)

 Facing criticism from some others in the Party, Mao stood firm in his beliefs.
 Debate within the Party was bitter, and those supporting Mao had the upper hand.
 Mao's prestige was enough for him to maintain Party leadership, driving those who disagreed with Mao to hiding their disagreement and feigning unity with Party opinion.
 What had been open and honest debates within the Party had come to an end.
 Despite Mao's win, most high-ranking Party officials favored a retreat from Mao's Great Leap Forward.
 They were compromising with Mao and his avid followers.
 Mao remained a Party man went along with the compromise, but it upset him.
 He saw it as a loss of will.

 Responding to what had been economic disaster, the reforms became extensive.
 Industry, large and small, was to remain state owned, but authority was given to trained managers over Maoist ideologues.
 Skilled technicians were promoted, and material incentives were created in the place of moralistic slogans.
 Control over commerce was returned to an economics ministry.
 The government closed thousands of small and inefficient factories.
 The industrial work force was cut in half, and many were sent back to the countryside, where, it was hoped, they could find gainful employment.

 In the countryside, more freedom was given to the People's Communes to set their own production quotas.
 Attempts were made to mend the People's Communes.
-Communist Party pragmatists found that many former commune leaders had abused their positions of power, and the Party moved to replace former commune leaders with trained Communist Party members.
-And to reinforce the Party's authority in the countryside, these new commune managers were given support by units of the People's Liberation Army.
+Communist Party pragmatists found that many former commune leaders had abused their positions of power.
+The Party moved to replace them with trained Party members, and to reinforce the Party's authority in the countryside, these new commune managers were given support by units of the People's Liberation Army.
 The Party demanded for accurate statistics from the new managers.
 The People's Communes were reduced in size.
 Machinery that had been distributed to the communes, such as tractors, was returned to a soviet-style equipment rental center.